-Converting an existing pool to a salt water pool can cost between $800 and $2,000, and installing a salt water pool from scratch costs between $25,000 and $80,000, both based on national averages.
+A saltwater pool costs between $25,000 and $80,000 to build.
+Converting an existing pool to a salt water pool costs between $800 and $2,000.
 For the most part, you'll spend the same amount for a salt water pool as on a conventional freshwater pool, although long-term maintenance costs will differ.
 Your pool builders will still need to excavate the pool site and install the system and the deck, and you'll need a pool shell or concrete basin and other standard pool features.

 What makes a salt water pool different?